-Gardens have an enormous potential to act as mini-nature reserves.
-There are 15 million gardens in the UK, estimated to cover about 270,000 hectares – more than the area of all the National Nature Reserves in the UK.
+Gardens have enormous potential to act as mini-nature reserves.
+There are 15 million gardens in the UK, covering about 270,000 hectares – that's more than the area of all the National Nature Reserves in the UK.
 Joined together, they could make one enormous haven for all species.
 How you garden is more important than ever.
 Many once-common garden species – hedgehogs, house sparrows, starlings and common frogs - are becoming much less common.
 This is where gardeners, like you, can make a difference, by making their own gardens and the green spaces better for wildlife.

 Wildlife needs four things to thrive in your garden:

 If you can get these four elements into your garden, you'll be well on the way to creating a wildlife haven. little nooks and crannies, a variety of plants and food sources, piles of wood, leaves and dirt, grass of different lengths, wildflowers, ponds - these are all little ways to start letting wildlife in.

 Think about providing any (or all!) of these...